Soojin-Lee0819/connectionsLab/Project1/Readme.md

 [nationalize API](https://nationalize.io) - An API for predicting nationality from a name.

-[gender API](https://genderize.io/?gclid=EAIaIQobChMIsfmD9dP_9QIVCcPVCh1d1gvhEAAYAiAAEgIeFfD_BwE) - A simple API to predict the gender of a person given their name
+[gender API](https://genderize.io/?gclid=EAIaIQobChMIsfmD9dP_9QIVCcPVCh1d1gvhEAAYAiAAEgIeFfD_BwE) - An API to predict the gender of a person given their name

-I would like to note that the data set inherently involves biases and This is not to make a perfect desciption of the demographics or to classify people with such name into a category, but the point of this project is to engage players to explore about different names around the world and have fun while guessing the identity associated with the data.
-For example, for the age dataset, I found it not too accurate since the age is predicted based on the average of the entered data.
-I couldn't find the name that would yield the age that is teenager or younger.
-I decided to not use the genderize data since I found the dataset discriminatory - as it is binarilly dividing gender into female or male.
+I would like to make a note that these datasets inherit biases and assumptions about people.
+Therefore, the use of data in this project is not to have a perfect understanding of the demographics or to classify people into cookie cutter categories.
+However, the focus is on making a meaningful visualization of data associated to names and provide a fun game that allows players to explore cultural, gender, and age identities associated with names.

 ## Process and Challenges

-Originally, I was only using one API, the agify API.
-Therefore I started with brainstorming on ideas about how to use this data in a meaningful and fun manner.
+Originally, I was planning to use one API, the agify API.
+Therefore I started with brainstorming ideas about how to represent this data in a visually appealing manner, and how to engage players to interact with the data visualization.

 <img src="images/brainstorm.jpg" width="600">

+### Signature Generator
+When users type in the name, based on the data result, the website provides a unique signature.
+For example, the number of the age determines the color values, size of the font, font-family and etcetera.

+**Find the Youngest Name**
+In this challenge-style interaction, users are invited to find the youngest name.
+It was difficult to find names with young ages.
+Most of the names were between 30-60, and I couldn't find any name that is predicted to be a teenagers' name.
+This maybe because of the nature of how the data is collected - finding the average age of all the ages associated to the name.

+**Visualizing Name & Age**
+To make the visualization intuitive, I wanted to make the size of the bubble in proportion to the predicted age of the names.
+In this way, players can easily compare different names and ages.

+**Family Tree**
+I thought it would be interesting to make a website where players type in the family members' names and it generates family tree based on the predicted name of the age.

+**Who's Older?**
+This is an interactive game where players are given two names and havae to guess which name has a older predicted age.

+## Week1
 <img src="images/process1.jpg" width="600">

+For week one, I established the basic structure.
+As of now, the visualizaiton of the name data is on the age dataset.

 ## Next Steps